Skip to main content

 Non-Compensatory Stipend Payments to Non-WVU Students

-Non-compensatory stipend payments made to non-WVU students may be paid through Procurement, Contracting & Payment Services (PCPS) and charged to the following expense line item:
+Non-compensatory stipend payments made to non-WVU students may be paid through Mountaineer Marketplace with a Stipend Approval Form and charged to the following expense line items:

 Non-compensatory payments made in this manner should be limited to non-WVU students and non-WVU employees.
 Non-WVU students include anyone not enrolled during the current academic term for which the payment applies.

 Non-compensatory stipend payments provided to individuals as aid in their educational pursuit are considered by the IRS as potentially taxable income to the student dependent upon their individual tax situation and their related qualified educational expenses as defined by the IRS.
-Non-compensatory stipend payments paid through PCPS will be reported on the student’s Form 1098-T in Box 5 as gift aid if the payment was paid to an individual who was considered a non-WVU student at the time the payment was made, but who was enrolled in an academic term at some point during the calendar year and who was issued a Form 1098-T for that calendar year by the University.
+Non-compensatory stipend payments paid through Mountaineer Marketplace or any other payment system, will be reported on the student’s Form 1098-T in Box 5 as gift aid if the payment was paid to an individual who was considered a non- WVU student at the time the payment was made, but who was enrolled in an academic term at some point during the calendar year and who was issued a Form 1098-T for that calendar year by the University.

 For non-WVU students who were not enrolled for any academic term during the calendar year and/or for whom the University is not required to issue a Form 1098-T, the University does not have a reporting requirement in this situation and no tax documents will be issued.
 However, the individual student is still responsible for reporting on their personal tax return all taxable non-compensatory stipend payments received.

-Non-compensatory stipend payments to any foreign national student are potentially subject to Alien Tax (“ATAX”) for those who are considered a non-resident alien for income tax purposes.
+Non-compensatory stipend payments to any foreign national student are potentially subject to (ATAX) for those who are considered a non-resident alien for income tax purposes.
 Additionally, payments to foreign national individuals who are non-WVU students can be considered a violation of status depending upon the nature of the payment.
-Departments should contact Tax Services before awarding a non-WVU student foreign national individual a non-compensatory stipend to ensure that the individual is eligible to receive the payment without violation of their nonimmigrant status and/or to determine if the payment would be subject to ATAX.
+Departments should contact Tax Services before awarding a non-WVU student foreign national individual a non-compensatory stipend to ensure that the individual is eligible to receive the payment without violation of their Visa status and/or to determine if the payment would be subject to ATAX.